mehadihn/mehadihn.github.io/_pages/about.md

   - /about.html
 ---

 Completed my undergraduate from **Computer Science and Engineering** at **[BRAC University](https://www.bracu.ac.bd/)**, Bangladesh.
 My primary research interests are in Machine Learning, Artificial Intelligence, Image Processing.
 My undergraduare [thesis](https://mehadihn.github.io/research/thesis) was on Biomedical Image Segmentation and Active Learning under the supervision of [Professor Dr. Mahbub Majumdar](https://www.bracu.ac.bd/about/people/mahbubul-alam-majumdar-phd), Sowmitra Das and Shahnewaz Ahmed.
 I have also served as a Student Tutor (Undergraduate Teaching Assistant) at Department of Mathematics and Natural Sciences, BRAC University.
+Currently working as a Customer Support Specialist at Augmedix.

 Research Interests